On this page

 Dr. Omar Labban: Omar received his PhD in 2020 for research on novel membrane cleaning technology and on nanofiltration.
 Omar completed his SM with the group on modeling novel nanofiltration hollow fiber modules operating under exceedingly low pressures for desalination pretreatment.
 At MIT, Omar received the Rasikbhai L. Meswani Fellowship and a Pappalardo fellowship.
 Omar holds a BS in Mechanical Engineering (summa cum laude) from the American University in Dubai, where he was also awarded the School of Engineering Undergraduate Program Award.
 Omar did his postdoc at NREL, and he now works at INTEL.

 Dr. Hyung Won Chung: Hyung Won was a Masters and PhD student working on pressure-retarded osmosis (PRO) and high salinity desalination technologies such as membrane distillation.
 His prior research includes two-phase jet impingement cooling for electronic devices.
-He received his Bachelor’s of Science-Mechanical Engineering from University of Wisconsin-Madison with Highest Distinction (summa cum laude) He now works on AI for Google.
+He received his Bachelor’s of Science-Mechanical Engineering from University of Wisconsin-Madison with Highest Distinction (summa cum laude) He now works at OpenAI.

 Dr. Kishor Nayar: Kishor completed his PhD in December 2018.
 He worked salt recovery from desalination brines, monovalent selective electrodialysis, and modeling how the thermo-physical properties of sea-water vary with pressure.
 Kishor received his B.Tech with Honors in Mechanical Engineering alongside a Minor in Energy Science from the Indian Institute of Technology Bombay (IIT-B), India.
 His primary research interests are in the field of clean energy and clean water.
 His past research includes work related to nanotechnology, heat transfer and thermodynamics.